PinkInk/upylib/rfb/README.md

 - [**urfb**](urfb)<BR/>
 for the esp8266 micropython port.

-Copy the directory to the library path of your module, or cpython, distribution.
+Copy required directory to the library path of your module, or cpython, distribution.

 ### Test and demo scripts